J-P-Walter/React-Project-3/README.md

 Project 3 from Bob Zirol's React Class - Webapp that generates memes.
 Images are rendered using an api call.
-Topics from this section include state and its uses, how state is used between parent and child components, conditional rendering, React forms, useEffect and useEffect cleanup
+Topics from this section include state and its uses, how state is used between parent and child components, conditional rendering, React forms, useEffect and useEffect cleanup\
+Can be viewed at: https://jp-walter-project-3.netlify.app/

 # Getting Started with Create React App